DevExpress/devextreme-demos/JSDemos/Demos/Charts/Line/description.md

 You also need to bind the series to data.
 Set the [argumentField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#valueField) properties to data fields that contain arguments and values for your series.
 You can specify these properties in an object in the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) array or include them in the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object.
 In this demo, the **argumentField** and **type** properties are specified for all series in the **commonSeriesSettings** object.

-## Configure Axes

-Line chart allows you to configure the horizontal and vertical axes.
-To specify settings individually, you can use the [argumentAxis](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/) and [valueAxis](/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/) objects.
-You can also specify common settings for all axes in a chart, use the [commonAxisSettings](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonAxisSettings/) object.
-Axis-specific settings override common settings.

 ## Enable Tooltips

 When you hover the mouse pointer over a series point, you can see a tooltip with information about the series point.
 To display tooltips, you need to enable the [tooltip.enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/tooltip/#enabled) property.